jfhbrook/susitna/README.md

 ### Immediate Needs

-- Tests for the runtime
-  - With "stack effects" tests
 - Merge errors from parser and compiler when running files
 - Additional tests for parsing
   - Bare expressions aren't parsing right now